Updated November 2020

 Section 2.
 The Nominating Committee, appointed and chaired by the Past President, has three to five members.
 The committee is charged with selecting one candidate for each of the following offices: second vice president, executive council member, and graduate student representative to the executive council.
 These nominees should be drawn from names suggested by past committees and the membership, and from self-nominations.
 The Nominating Committee conducts its work in December and January.
 Once the committee has completed its selections, the Executive Council must approve its slate of candidates.
 Nominees present their statements to the membership in the spring newsletter, which will also include a ballot, on which members may vote for the nominees or for other write-in candidates.

 Section 3.
 The Organization shall be governed by an Executive Council composed of the President, First Vice-President, Second Vice-President, Immediate Past President, Secretary, Treasurer, and five at-large council members including two graduate student council members.
 The Second Vice-President and the three at-large council members shall be elected from a slate of two candidates for each office.
 At-large council members representing the general membership shall serve staggered three-year terms.
 One at-large council member will be elected each year, Graduate Student Council Members shall serve staggered two-year terms.
 One graduate student member will be elected each year.
-All other terms are for one year except those of the Secretary and the Treasurer, who are named by the Executive Council for terms of five years subject to reappointment.
+All other terms are for one year except those of the Secretary and the Treasurer, who are named by the Executive Council for terms of three years subject to extension or reappointment.
 In the event of an unexpired term, the President in consultation with the Executive Council is empowered to fill the position.

 Section 4.
 The Executive Council generally convenes on the afternoon preceding the annual meeting of the Association.
 Announcements of meetings should be published well in advance, usually in the Newsletter that immediately precedes the scheduled meeting.
 In extraordinary situations the Executive Council may need to conduct business by correspondence or telephone.
 Duties of the Executive Council generally include routine governance of the Organization and such specific assignments as assisting with the preparation of the agenda for the annual meeting and naming the Secretary and the Treasurer as terms expire or vacancies occur.
-Meetings are open to all members of the Southern Association for Women Historians, but votes in Executive Council meetings may be cast only by the regular members of said council as specified in Section Three
+Meetings are open to all members of the Southern Association for Women Historians, but votes in Executive Council meetings may be cast only by the regular members of said council as specified in Section Three.

 Section 6.
 Chairpersons of standing committees attend Executive Council meetings and present their reports.
 Any individual member of the Southern Association for Women Historians may also attend or request time to present a view pertaining to organizational business.
 Any item of business to be put before the Executive Council should be submitted in writing to the President no later than one month before this meeting is to occur so that it can be included on the agenda and allow adequate consideration by members of the Executive Council prior to the formal meeting.

 Section 7.
-The professional residence of the Secretary determines the headquarters of the Southern Association for Women Historians which is therefore subject to the possibility of change every five years.
+The professional residence of the Secretary determines the headquarters of the Southern Association for Women Historians which is therefore subject to the possibility of change every three years.
 The candidate(s) for this position must submit a letter demonstrating the commitment and support of her institution or business or her personal commitment to provide an office as well as filing, stenographic, and computer services.
-Financial arrangements between the supporting institution, business, or individual and the Southern Association for Women Historians should be set forth in a letter of agreement prior to the onset of the five-year term.
+Financial arrangements between the supporting institution, business, or individual and the Southern Association for Women Historians should be set forth in a letter of agreement prior to the onset of the three-year term.
 It is the responsibility of the Secretary to maintain the working files of the SAWH and conduct the financial affairs of the organization, among them management of the prize funds and the SAWH endowment, in consultation with the Treasurer and the Executive Council and Finance Committee.

 Section 9.
 Duties of the President include but are not limited to appointment of committees, preparation of the agenda for the Executive Council meeting, and conducting the Executive Council meeting and the annual business meeting of the SAWH.
 The President in consultation with the Secretary, Treasurer and the Finance Committee shall prepare a budget and submit it to the Executive Council for action at its annual meeting.
 The President, with the Executive Council serving in an advisory capacity, acts as official spokesperson of the SAWH.